The E-mark in Public Transport

 Topics on this page

-The mark consists of a capital E in a circle and an adjacent number referring to the UN country that issued the approval.
-E1 stands for Germany, E2 for France, E5 for Sweden, etc. Components marked with this symbol are thus considered to have been tested and can be installed in all countries participating in the ECE procedure without further testing.
+The mark consists of a capital “E” enclosed in a circle, along with a numerical code indicating the country of approval (e.g., E1 for Germany, E2 for France, E5 for Sweden).
+Components bearing this E-Mark have undergone testing and are deemed compliant, allowing their use in all countries participating in the ECE procedure without further evaluation.

-Parallel to the E-mark, there is also the e-mark.
-The latter is based on guidelines developed by the European Commission to create a common set of rules for all EU member states.
+In addition to the E-Mark, there is also the e-Mark, which is based on guidelines from the European Commission and establishes a unified set of regulations for all EU member states.
 It is represented by a small e and a test number in a rectangle.
 While the e-Mark covers similar requirements, the E-Mark has global applicability and enjoys wider recognition.

 Our products are fundamental for the digitalization in public transport.
 ROQSTAR M12 Ethernet Switches provide the network infrastructure for e-ticketing, passenger counting systems (PCS), dynamic passenger information (DPI) and closed-circuit television (CCTV).